josephwright/josephwright.github.io/_posts/2009-01-12-development-code-for-siunitx-version-2.md

   - KOMA-script
   - LPPL
 ---
-The good people at <a href="http://www.berlios.de">BerliOS</a> are now hosting the development code for siunitx version 2.
-The code is available by SVN using <a href="http://developer.berlios.de/svn/?group_id=10535">a web interface</a>, or of course a proper client.
+The good people at [BerliOS](http://www.berlios.de) are now hosting the development code for siunitx version 2.
+The code is available by SVN using [a web interface](http://developer.berlios.de/svn/?group_id=10535), or of course a proper client.
 Why BerliOS for hosting?
-They seem pretty relaxed about the <a title="The LPPL" href="http://www.latex-project.org/lppl/">LPPL</a>: for example, the <a href="http://developer.berlios.de/projects/koma-script3/">KOMA-script</a> bundle is also hosted there.
+They seem pretty relaxed about the [LPPL](http://www.latex-project.org/lppl/): for example, the [KOMA-script](http://developer.berlios.de/projects/koma-script3/) bundle is also hosted there.